Ananthan-Rock/GTestSample/README.md

 sudo cp *.a /usr/lib

-Compile and run the tests:
+**Above steps can be ignored for new cmake file** Compile and run the tests:

 cmake CMakeLists.txt

 make

-./runTests
+./ParameterizedTestExamples